Header

 - Commissioners hold an open meeting to discuss and vote on the ROO.

-Current rates are based on expenses from 2021/2022 and do not reflect today’s cost to serve customers.
+Current rates are based on expenses from 2021-2022 and do not reflect today’s cost to serve customers.
 Since then, we have invested more than $2 billion every year maintaining and improving our infrastructure to reliably serve our customers.
-The case we are filing this year seeks to recover investments made, based on 2024/2025, to determine the appropriate amount APS can charge customers going forward.
+Higher interest rates and inflation also are driving the need to update to our rates.
+For example, the cost of transformers, a critical component of providing energy to homes and businesses, is 64% higher now than when our current rates were set.
+The case we are filing this year seeks to recover investments made, based on 2024-2025, to determine the appropriate amount APS can charge customers going forward.

-We’re making the grid more resilient during extreme weather with our fire mitigation efforts such as pole replacement and vegetation management.
-We’re also installing smart grid technology that allows our crew to isolate and reroute power for quicker restoration times.
+Additionally, we’re making the grid more resilient during extreme weather with our fire mitigation efforts such as pole replacement, vegetation management and smoke detection cameras, and installing smart grid technology that allows our crew to isolate and reroute power for quicker restoration times.
 These are just a few of the many improvements that help provide customers with reliable power.

-We also offer energy efficiency programs and resources to help customers learn more about ways they can conserve energy, find their Most Economical Plan, and tips to save on their bills all year long.
+We also offer resources to help customers learn more about ways they can conserve energy, find their Most Economical Plan, and tips to save on their bills all year long.
 Budget Billing is also available for customers to levelize monthly bills and reduce the seasonal swings Arizona weather can cause to bills.
 Learn more.